The 3 Types Of Perfume Every Fragrance Lover Should Know

 What are the differences between perfume concentrations?

 Let’s start by breaking down the components that make a perfume: fragrance oil + alcohol + water.
 Different perfume categories vary in intensity based on the concentration of the fragrance oil to the other ingredients.
-The least concentrated would be a perfume mist, followed by eau de cologne, eau de toilette, eau de parfum, and finally, parfum.
+The least concentrated would be a perfume mist, followed by eau de cologne (EDC), eau de toilette (EDT), eau de parfum (EDP) and finally, parfum.
 EDC generally contains 4- 6% of perfume oil, EDT contains about 6-15%, and EDP is in the 15-20% range.
 “When there is a higher fragrance oil concentration, there is more focus on the smell of the oil and fragrances generally last longer,” explains Yvan Jacqueline, managing director at luxe French fragrance house Parfums de Marly.
 The scent of perfume oil can dissipate more quickly without alcohol, so combining the two at the proper ratios can help boost longevity while maintaining the natural quality of the oil.

 That said, these aren’t hard-set rules or regulations — just a common designation that became a sort of precedent in perfumery.
 “Historically, the first type of fragrance was eau de cologne, which appeared in the 18th century,” Alberto Morillas, master perfumer at Firmenich, explains.
 “Eau de colognes were made of citrusy notes, with a small concentration of oil — around 5% — so we kept the name for light, sparkly scents, which are ideal in summer.”